Bank credit, interest rates and debt

 At that point, the economy ceases to grow.
 This is likely to lead to a recession, as in the USA, or deflation as experienced in Japan.
 In both case, interest rate policy ceases to be an effective tool to manage the monetary system.

 The resulting recession may lead to the situation where the demand for new loans falls below loan repayments.
-This will lead to a further contraction in the economy loses more money paying off debt than it recovers in the form of new loans.
+This will lead to a further contraction in the economy as it loses more money paying off debt than it recovers in the form of new loans.

 Figure 6: Zero interest rates and debt saturation